Pinwheel Sandwiches

 Mediterranean Pinwheels

-Indulge in the flavours of three kinds of cheese, sun-dried tomatoes, fresh basil, and spinach in this delightful meatless pinwheel appetiser.
-It's a true flavour sensation that doesn't compromise on taste, even without meat.
-From The Domestic Superhero.
+Indulge in the flavors of three kinds of cheese, sun-dried tomatoes, fresh basil, and spinach in this delightful meatless pinwheel appetizer.
+It’s a true flavor sensation that doesn’t compromise on taste, even without meat.
+Recipe from The Domestic Superhero.

 BBQ Chickpea Pinwheels